 - Maintaining a call and support center: - Provide live support to handle inbound inquiries during normal program hours.
-The call center shall operate Monday through Friday from 8:00am to 5:00pm Pacific Time, exclusive of recognized holidays. - Provide individualized customer service to callers pursuant to the business rules documents ("BRD"), standard operating procedures ("SOPs") and specific operational process flows ("PFs"). - The service provider HUB vendor will obtain patient and/or health care provider authorization and consent for participation in the program using CIRM-approved language that is compliant with HIPAA and all other applicable laws and regulations. - Assessment of eligibility for financial assistance: - The service provider HUB vendor will utilize BRD to determine approval or denial and provide resulting reimbursement via debit card for expenses related to non-covered services or products as a result of the associated CIRM-support trial. - The service provider HUB vendor will utilize BRD to determine approval or denial and provide resulting reimbursement via debit card for expenses for logistical/travel support based on clinical trial appointments, testing, and related requirements.
+The call center shall operate Monday through Friday from 8:00am to 5:00pm Pacific Time, exclusive of recognized holidays. - Provide individualized customer service to callers pursuant to the business rules documents ("BRD"), standard operating procedures ("SOPs") and specific operational process flows ("PFs"). - The HUB vendor will obtain patient and/or health care provider authorization and consent for participation in the program using CIRMapproved language that is compliant with HIPAA and all other applicable laws and regulations. - Assessment of eligibility for financial assistance: - The HUB vendor will utilize BRD to determine approval or denial and provide resulting reimbursement via debit card for expenses related to non-covered services or products as a result of the associated CIRMsupport trial. - The HUB vendor will utilize BRD to determine approval or denial and provide resulting reimbursement via debit card for expenses for logistical/travel support based on clinical trial appointments, testing, and related requirements.

-• The service provider HUB vendor shall provide CIRM with access to standard and customized reports.
+The HUB vendor shall provide CIRM with access to standard and customized reports.
 Access to the reports should be available 24/7 from anywhere that internet access is available to the user.

-After granting the award, Phase 1 of the program will entail preparing BRD, SOPs, PFs, compiling educational materials, creating standard metric reports, and staff recruitment and training.
+After granting the award, Phase 1 of the program will entail preparing BRD, SOPs, PFs, compiling educational materials, creating standard metric reports and staff recruitment and training.
 When the operational system, BRD, SOPs, PFs are in place, system testing will be implemented to assess operational readiness.

-Phase 1 services will be activated through post-testing and staff training.
+Phase 1 services will be activated post-testing and staff training.
 The program will be communicated and advertised through Alpha Clinics and the CIRM website.
 Real-time monitoring will occur at the time of activation to identify any gaps or opportunities for additional services.

-Phase 2 of the program will include further expansion of patient services and initiation of additional patient financial services based on real-time metrics reporting provided by the service provider HUB vendor, ongoing internal gap analysis, and patient experience surveys.
-Call center metric reporting and real-time gap analysis results for trial participants will be provided to the Accessibility and Affordability Working Group (AAWG) members.
+Phase 2 of the program will include further expansion of patient services and initiation of additional patient financial services based on real-time metrics reporting provided by the HUB vendor, ongoing internal gap analysis, and patient experience surveys.
+Call center metric reporting, and real-time gap analysis results for trial participants will be provided to the Accessibility and Affordability Working Group (AAWG) members.

-How will Funds be Awardedis Funding Provided?
+How Funding is Provided?